pwang00/rust-ray-tracer/README.md

 # rust-ray-tracer

 Self-learning Rust by implementing a ray tracer following this guide: [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
-The code is really slow, but I'll find ways to optimize it.

 # Current progress: